Millard Caravans History

 Millard decided to manufacture a range of ‘no frills’ vans under the York name between 1969 and 1979.
 This brand also proved to be very popular, and this business model was copied many times over the following years.

-However, in 1979, Millard’s luck finally ran out, and they were forced to sell their assets to rival brand, Viscount.
+Business was booming however Millard’s luck finally ran out.
+The petrol shortage brought about a sudden increase in petrol prices which made large cars expensive to run, so people sold their large cars for smaller ones which could not tow caravans.
+The demand for caravans dropped almost overnight.
+On top of that a giant hailstorm hit Sydney, damaging hundreds of vans that essentially had to be rebuilt, leaving Millard under financial strain.
+It was all too much for the business.
+In 1979 they were forced to sell their assets to rival brand, Viscount.
 It’s thanks to John Carr from Viscount that Millard still exists today.
 (An interesting fact is that both companies were so big that the government reviewed the merger before giving the green light!)

 After a couple of ownership changes, Viscount’s fortunes also dried up.
 Gary Willer and Stan Edwards, after being given permission by the Darlington family, resurrected the Millard brand in 2001.

 To this day, Millard is still producing premium quality caravans that are much loved by Australian caravanners.
-We can honestly say it’s been a wild ride!
+We can honestly say it’s been a wild ride for Millard!